Tax Relief Solutions for Individuals and Businesses

 Stopping Enforced Collections

-- Currently Not Collectible Status — If you qualify for currently not collectible status, the IRS will stop collection actions against you.
+There are numerous steps that you can take if you need to stop a collection action such as a lien, wage garnishment, or asset seizure.
+Here are some of the main options.- Currently Not Collectible Status — If you qualify for currently not collectible status, the IRS will stop collection actions against you.
 To apply, you must prove to the agency that you cannot afford to pay, and you generally have to update your financial information every two years.

 - Collection Appeals — You have the right to appeal proposed collection actions such as liens, wage garnishments, or asset seizures through a Collection Due Process or equivalent hearing.